Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/bigquery.md

 ---
-title: BigQuery Import
+title: Import BigQuery Data into Amplitude
 description: With Amplitude's BigQuery integration, you can ingest BigQuery data directly into your Amplitude project.
 ---

 --8<-- "includes/alpha-release.md"